fmidev/snwc-ai-data/eff_cloudiness_pp/README.md

 ## NWCSAF Effective cloudiness based total cloud cover analysis for MEPS domain
 [NWCSAF Effective cloudiness](https://www.nwcsaf.org/ctth_description#2.-%20CTTH%20algorithm%20summary%20description) based total cloud cover (tcc) data is used to produce the operational tcc nowcast [Cloudcast](https://github.com/fmidev/cloudcast/tree/main) at FMI.
 Since the geostationary satellite-based product has quality issues at northern latitudes, additional processing has been applied to improve data quality.
-Similar processing, as used in Cloudcast production, is now applied to archive data to create a TCC analysis that can be used as training data.
+Similar processing, as used in Cloudcast production, is now applied to archive data to create a tcc analysis that can be used as training data.

 #### Output data specifications
 - Domain & resolution: MEPS (MEPS25D) northern europe in lambert conformal conic projection, 2.5 km grid